How to Get Into Private Equity: Step-by-Step Guide

 - PE firms still hire a lot of former bankers, but you can also join as an undergraduate, do a part-time internship, and convert that into a full-time offer.
 This move is less common in developed markets.

 - The process is far less structured, and almost every firm uses off-cycle recruiting.
 Headhunters have significantly less power, and you can network your way into interviews more easily.
 The entire process might take from 3 weeks up to 3-6 months.

-- Technical questions and case studies are similar, but you’re more likely to get growth equity cases that involve 3-statement models with minimal leverage rather than traditional LBO models… like our Atlassian case study.
+- Technical questions and case studies are similar, but you’re more likely to get growth equity cases that involve 3-statement models with minimal leverage rather than traditional LBO models…as you see in this Atlassian growth equity case study.

 In fact, they may even apply to other developed markets that are smaller than the U.S. or Europe.

-We published a detailed article about the on-cycle recruiting process a few months ago, so I’ll link to that rather than repeating everything here.
+We published a detailed article about on-cycle private equity recruitment, so I’ll link to that rather than repeating everything here.